hoodiehq-archive/bundle-bump-bot/pr-body.md

 Dear Hoodie maintainer,

-a hoodie component just released a new major version.
+A hoodie component just released a new major version.
-I'm just a dumb bot and unfortunately I can't yet know if that breaks Hoodie as well.
+I'm just a bot and unfortunately I can't yet know if that breaks Hoodie as well.

 Generally if a breaking change appears in a component there are two options: